 - British Airways Avios

-Asia Miles offer good value and are easily transferred from a number of credit card rewards programs, whilst Qantas Points are the most popular points currency in the country and can also be used to upgrade a cash ticket.
+Closer to home, Asia Miles offer good value and are easily transferred from a number of credit card rewards programs, whilst Qantas Points are the most popular points currency in the country and can also be used to upgrade a cash ticket.

 Avios are best saved for short-haul domestic flights.

-Reward seats in Economy Class are easier to find than those in premium cabins.
+Remember, reward seats in Economy Class are easier to find than those in premium cabins.

 If you can’t find availability on Qantas, the most common alternatives for Business and Premium Economy seats are: